mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * Itilde (U+0128) has a counter-clockwise outer contour

 * J (U+004A) has a counter-clockwise outer contour

+* Jacute has a counter-clockwise outer contour

+* Jacute has a counter-clockwise outer contour

 * Jcircumflex (U+0134) has a counter-clockwise outer contour